-Crescent Point is the largest Canadian producer in the Viewfield area of southeastern Saskatchewan, which has development in the Bakken resource play, as well as conventional plays including the Frobisher and Midale.
-In 2021, Crescent Point's production averaged approximately 37,000 boe per day in the area.
+The Viewfield resource area, located in southeastern Saskatchewan, has development in the Bakken resource play, as well as conventional plays including the Frobisher and Midale.
+In 2022, Crescent Point's production averaged approximately 31,000 boe per day in the area.
 The majority of production is from the Bakken resource which is a high quality light oil and is exploited using multi-fractured horizontal wells.
-The core area of the Bakken resource has mostly been unitized, in order to expand various waterflood projects.
-The Bakken play in this area has continued to be a major driver in the Corporation's portfolio, maturing from early development and delineation drilling activities to the current focus on enhanced oil recovery through infill drilling and waterflood.
+The core area of the Bakken resource has mostly been unitized, which has allowed for the implementation of various waterflood projects.

-Crescent Point spent \$128.9 million, representing approximately 20% of its 2021 capital development program, in the Viewfield area including drilling 63 (60.1 net) additional oil wells.
+Crescent Point spent \$165.3 million, representing approximately 17% of its 2022 capital development program, in the Viewfield area including drilling 71 (69.6 net) additional oil wells.
 The Corporation also continued to focus on waterflood development expansion.

-At year-end 2021, the Corporation's total Proved plus Probable reserves in the Viewfield area were 192.2 MMboe, with 659 (607 net) locations booked to these reserves.
-This represents approximately 27% of the Corporation's total Proved plus Probable reserves.
+At year-end 2022, the Corporation's total Proved plus Probable reserves in the Viewfield area were 182.9 MMboe, with 630 (588.2 net) locations booked to these reserves.
+This represents approximately 26% of the Corporation's total Proved plus Probable reserves.
 Crescent Point expects to fully develop this location inventory within five years for Proved reserves, extending to six years for Probable reserves.

-As of December 31, 2021, Crescent Point has allocated approximately 18% of the Corporation's 2022 capital budget to development of the Viewfield area, primarily focused on infill drilling, as well as additional waterflood development.
+As of December 31, 2022, Crescent Point has allocated approximately 13% of the Corporation's 2023 capital budget to development of the Viewfield area, focused on the Bakken resource play and conventional Frobisher and Midale drilling, as well as additional waterflood development.